E-Doggo/dh-notes-server/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) This project has been made on NestJS V10.
+This project has been made on [NestJS](https://github.com/nestjs/nest) V10.

 ## Project setup